Expat Exchange

 What do expats in Portugal appreciate most about the local culture?

 "My vastly improved diet.
 Without any actual effort, I’ve lost 25 pounds since I got here, which I attribute to eatting a lot more fresh fruit and vegetables and walking on cobblestoned up and downhill sidewalks.
 The extreme level of consideration for other people among the Portuguese.
 Because of an obstruction in the left venticle of my heart, I have to stop and catch my breath about every block, and I had to learn almost immediately how to say “I’m OK.
 I’ve got water.
-I just need to take a short rest before I move on,” because people stop all the time to ask," said one person in Lisbon.
+I just need to take a short rest before I move on,” because people stop all the time to ask," replied an expat in Lisbon.

 What do expats find most challenging?